leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 - **Increasing weight of value will be placed on tools that can detect veracity**
   - You want to find the opportunity between abundance and scarcity
-  - In the late 90s everyone was producing blogs and providing information online, the scarce thing was being able to find that needle in the haystack, ergo Google was created
+  - In the late 90s everyone was producing blogs and providing information online.
+The scarce thing was being able to find that needle in the haystack, hence leading to the creation of Google
-  - Today given the abundance of tools we have in editing where the simulacrum and reality keeps shrinking, the scarce thing is being able to detect veracity
+  - Today, we have an abundance of editing tools, and the gap between simulacrum and reality keeps shrinking.
+The scarce thing will be being able to detect veracity e.g. in deepfakes
-    - **Increasing weight of value will be placed on tools that can detect veracity** in deepfakes, photo edits etc
-    - Race between deception and detection
+  - It's a continuous race between deception and detection

+*LL - You want to find the [rate determining step](https://en.wikipedia.org/wiki/Rate-determining_step "RDS") of the time period you're in.
+Power lies in the technologies and institutions that can gatekeep.*

 **Being a VC**

+- **What can you see from the perch of VC that others can't?**
+  - It's a cliche, and the best way to predict the future is to invent it.
+  - Those people inventing the future are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so
+  - Our job is to find these people before others and take an asymmetric view on them
+  - We say that we like to believe before someone else understands
+  - We look for thse people and see if they're full of shit or not.
+It's hard to tell at inception of the company between a visionary vs someone trying to defraud you
+  - When I meet somebody, I assume "there's daggers behind smiles".
+Someone smiles and I assume there's an alternative motive.
+It's partially due to how I grew up in Coney Island

+*LL - Another thing that Lux did was to also [go to universities beyond Stanford and MIT, where most VCs already were at](https://thehustle.co/polina-marinova-josh-wolfe "Hustle")*

+- **Chips on shoulders put chips in pockets**
+  - When I look for entrepreneurs I look for a common trait, that chip on their shoulder
+  - Could be that they are a minority, grew up in broken family, or something else
+  - There's something they have to prove, an inextinguishable flame that compels them forward regardless of the money or fame they get
+  - Often in the face of some adversity they suffered where \[they were an outcast\]

+*LL - Josh might be biased here due to his own tough upbringing.
+Having something to drive you when all else fails definitely helps with motivation, such as Lincoln, Rowling, or Jim Carrey.
+There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.*

 - How has your investment thesis involved?
 Do you have any investments being driven by Covid?
   - We've tracked this, and about 20 out of the 130 or so Lux companies are directly impacted, whether they're 3D printing swabs or scanning physical spaces
   - All of that has been totally unintentional, nothing we're doing purposely for Covid
   - The vast majority of VC will be investing in telepresence space, so I'm not interested in that

-- What can you see from the perch of VC that others can't?
-  - The cliche thing about VC generally is that the best way to predict the future is to invent it.
-Those people inventing the future are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so
-  - **Our job is to find these people before others and take an asymmetric view on them;** it's the power of someone who has a secret
-  - We go around finding these people and finding out if they're full of shit or not

 - VC is a less transactional business than for example retail
   - Game theoretic; I'm only as good as the last deal I did, and have to maintain my long term reputation, which will be compromised if I exploit someone